godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

 .. image:: img/scripting_first_script_attach_script.png

-The Attach node Script window appears.
+The Attach Node Script window appears.
 It allows you to select the script's language and file path, among other options.

 Change the Template from Default to Empty to start with a clean file.
 Leave the